twinfoundation/entity-storage/packages/entity-storage-connector-postgresql/docs/reference/interfaces/IPostgreSqlEntityStorageConnectorConfig.md

 > `optional` **port**: `number`

-The port for the PostgresSql instance.
+The port for the PostgreSql instance.

 ***